 Your care plan may include:

 - Gastric neurotransmitter.
 This device may help control any upset stomach and vomiting.
-It is put into your body by surgery.
+It's put into your body by surgery.

 What are possible complications of gastroparesis?